James M. Lee, Jr., MD

-A specialist like James M. Lee, Jr, MD, in Orange, New Jersey, offers cutting-edge diagnostic and surgical procedures like knee arthroscopy.
+A specialist like James M. Lee, Jr, MD, in Orange, New Jersey, and Bayonne, New Jersey, offers cutting-edge diagnostic and surgical procedures like knee arthroscopy.
 With arthroscopy, patients have small incisions, so there’s less pain, bleeding and scarring.
 This technique allows Dr. Lee to get a clear view of the knee joint, make an accurate diagnosis, and perform repairs -- all in one session.

 Knee arthroscopy is a high-tech procedure that allows Dr. Lee to see the knee joint before making surgical repairs.
 The knee is a complex mechanism that consists of: